North Asia: Cold War industrialization

 The Trans-Siberian Railway, which spanned from Moscow to Vladivostok, became vital for transporting natural resources such as timber, coal, and metals to western parts of the USSR.

-Post-Soviet transition and modern era (1991–2025)
+Post-Soviet era

-With the collapse of the Soviet Union in 1991, Eastern Russia faced economic turmoil and depopulation.
+With the collapse of the Soviet Union in 1991, North Asia faced economic turmoil and depopulation.
 Many towns built around single industries experienced sharp decline.

 In the 2000s and 2010s, the region gained strategic importance due to its vast reserves of natural gas, oil, and mineral resources.
 Russia began expanding infrastructure such as the Power of Siberia gas pipeline to China, marking a strategic pivot to Asia.

 As of the 2020s, the Russian government continues efforts to develop the Russian Far East through the "Far Eastern Hectare" program and special economic zones, though progress remains mixed due to geographic challenges and demographic decline.